Car Loan Process: How Does an Auto Loan Work in the Philippines?

 On the other hand, Metrobank doesn't accept secondhand cars as collateral for a vehicle loan.
 Neither does it allow borrowers to use loaned cars as taxis or ride-hailing services.

-4. Complete the Car Loan Requirements
+Step 4: Complete the Car Loan Requirements

-One last thing you must do before filing a loan application is to prepare all the documents needed to prove your identity and income.
+One last thing you must do before filing a loan application is to prepare all the documents to prove your identity and income.

 • Valid government-issued IDs (passport, driver's license, SSS ID/UMID, OFW ID, Alien Certificate of Registration, etc.)